Shreyad01/my-website/README.md

 udated from develop branch

-this is fot updating tag
+this is for updating tag

+## Getting Started

+To get started with this project, just `clone` this repository.